Bat In Your Home? 24/7 Emergency Service Available

 Typically 1 to 2 weeks from start to finish.
 We seal every entry point except the main access, install the one-way devices, and allow enough time for the entire colony to exit before completing the final seal.

-Every exclusion point we seal is backed by a 25-year transferable written warranty.
-If bats re-enter through any point we sealed, we come back and fix it at no charge.
+Our comprehensive seal protects the entire home against bat entry, and is backed by a 25-year transferable warranty.
+If bats re-enter through any point on the home, other than doors or windows that you leave open, we come back and fix it at no charge.
 The warranty transfers with the property if you sell your home.
+Some homeowners will choose to exclude the foundation, as bats rarely enter homes at the ground level.
+But aside from optional exclusions, comprehensive means comprehensive.